Foster a more inclusive digital workplace with Slack

 Meeting new people at your company isn’t just essential for healthy cross-functional relationships; it’s an important source of social interaction.
 Hallway run-ins and watercooler conversation at the digital office can still happen with the Donut app for Slack.

-Donut randomly pairs you with a teammate via a direct message in Slack and encourages you to chat over a coffee, either virtually or in person.
+Donut randomly pairs you with a teammate via a direct message in Slack and encourages you to chat over a virtual or in-person coffee.
 The app now includes a Join a Donut channel shortcut to quickly discover new channels where matchmaking is already in progress.

 4. Build your company culture, emoji by emoji

 Emoji reactions have a variety of use cases, and we start every workspace off with a preloaded pack.
 But did you know that you can take any image and upload it as a custom emoji in Slack?
-Try uploading photos of your teammates to use as an emoji reaction to celebrate something that they’ve done, or develop your own inside joke.
-For example, at Slack we use a raccoon emoji to move discussions to more appropriate channels.
+Try uploading photos of your teammates to use as an emoji reaction to celebrate something they did, or develop your own inside joke—for example, at Slack we use a raccoon emoji to move discussions to more appropriate channels.

 5. Foster team appreciation from afar

-When you’re not seeing your colleagues in person, it’s easy to feel like your contributions and opinions may be going unnoticed and unappreciated.
+When you’re not seeing your coworkers in person, it’s easy to feel like your contributions and opinions may be going unnoticed and unappreciated.
 Setting a Slackbot reminder to appreciate the work of others encourages a healthy culture of recognition.
-Plus, your coworkers might return the favour later on if you give them a shout-out.
+Plus, your coworkers might return the favor later on if you give them a shoutout.

 6. Make office hours accessible to all

 Looking for more ways to reinvent how your team works?
-Take a look at our tips for supporting flexible schedules and creating connection.
+Check out our tips for supporting flexible schedules and creating connection.